Syed ArhamSyed Arham(Author)

 The Psychology of Solitaire

-It actually took me one of those hour-long sessions to come to this question.
-Once I sat back after finally finishing a game of Klondike in record time, I got to wondering: how do I find this seemingly mundane activity so engaging?
-Of course, I couldn’t let that question simmer in my mind unanswered, so I started snooping around.
-And, to my surprise, I discovered that there’s a deep-rooted psychological basis around why we play Solitaire.
+Once I sat back after finishing a game of Klondike in record time.
+I started wondering why I find this seemingly mundane activity so engaging.
+Of course, I couldn’t let this question simmer in my mind unanswered.
+So, I started investigating.
+To my surprise, I discovered that there’s a deep-rooted psychological basis for why we play Solitaire.

 The Timeless Appeal of Solitaire

-For context, I first looked at how long Solitaire stuck around to give me an idea of whether my obsession was a little fluke or not.
-As it turns out, Solitaire has been a part of people’s lives for the better portion of the past three centuries.
-From a mode of fortune-telling to a gamified pastime, it’s held a prominent place in history for quite a long time.
+For context, I first looked at how long Solitaire has been around.
+It turns out that the game has been part of people’s lives for (at least) the last three centuries.
+From a mode of fortune-telling to a gamified pastime, it has held a prominent place in history for some time.

-Even today, advances in technology have led to Solitaire being accessible to millions of people worldwide, so we have a much bigger sample size of why and how Solitaire is played across the world.
+Today, advances in technology mean that Solitaire is accessible to millions of people across the globe.
+So, we have a much bigger sample size for looking into how and why Solitaire is played around the world.

-Today, the reasons why we play Solitaire are quite widespread, but I’ve discovered that the underlying psychological reason why we play is focused on cognitively challenging ourselves and watching ourselves improve over time.
-However, it’s important to dissect individual reasons into their proper categories.
-So, here, we’ll focus on the most prominent reason why we play.
+People play Solitaire for a variety of reasons.
+But, I’ve discovered that the underlying psychological reason relates to (a) cognitively challenging oneself and (b) watching oneself improve over time.
+That said, it’s important to dissect individual reasons into proper categories.
+Here, I’ll focus on a few of the most salient reasons why we play.

-One of the more subtle yet prominent reasons why we play Solitaire is the feeling of emotional well-being it brings about.
-Do you remember that feeling of accomplishment and well-being you felt when you first completed a game of Solitaire?
+One of the more subtle, yet prominent, reasons why we indulge in Solitaire is the feeling of emotional well-being it brings.
+Do you remember that feeling of accomplishment you felt when you first completed a game of Solitaire?
 That’s the feeling I’m referring to.

-You see, these moderately challenging games like Klondike and FreeCell can bring about a feeling of achievement when you manage to beat your goals or tasks.
-Apparently, this feeling is also accompanied by a meditative effect, which can soothe you and dampen the effect of other stressors in your life.
+Even moderately challenging variants like Klondike and FreeCell can engender a sense of achievement.
+You are completing tasks and attaining goals.
+Apparently, a sense of achievement is accompanied by a meditative effect, one that can soothe you and dampen the effect of stressors in your life.

 Solitaire’s Social Aspect

-When you play Solitaire with your friends, you build relationships through a simple activity, and the simple idea of connecting and socializing while playing a game with someone you’re close to is enough of a reason to play this timeless card game.
+Although mentally challenging, Solitaire can also be played casually over conversation with friends.
+When you play Solitaire with others, you build relationships through a simple activity.
+The simple idea of socializing and connecting is enough of a reason to play this timeless card game.

 Challenging Yourself Through Solitaire

-As I glossed over previously, Solitaire can give us a challenge that makes us strive to push the limits.
-You may have found that things that are too challenging often make you run away from them, and tasks that are far too simple just aren’t stimulating enough.
-There are only a fraction of things that induce the perfect amount of challenge, or eustress, that make us want to put in the optimal effort.
+Solitaire presents a challenge that makes us strive to push our limits.
+You might have found that some tasks are so challenging that you want to run away.
+In contrast, tasks that are too simple just aren’t stimulating enough.
+There are only a few things that find the right balance here.
+Some tasks present the perfect amount of challengingness (or eustress) to make us put in the optimal amount of effort.

-With Solitaire, due to its many variants, we can find the game that offers the perfect challenge and slowly climb its ranks.
+Partly due to its many variants, Solitaire represents a game that offers the perfect challenge, one that allows you to slowly and steadily climb the ranks.

-Finally, the last aspect of why we play Solitaire is simply its widespread accessibility.
-I remember how the digital revolution brought Solitaire to every household computer.
-Since there weren’t many activities you could do back then, Solitaire was probably the most entertaining app on the device.
+The last reason why we play Solitaire is simply its widespread accessibility.
+The digital revolution brought Solitaire into every household with a PC.
+Since there weren’t any online activities to do back then, Solitaire was probably the most entertaining app on the device.

-Slowly, as our technology has advanced, Solitaire has only become more and more accessible and inclusive.
-With creative new variants and digital versions offering tonnes of additional features, there’s something for everyone now.
+As technology has advanced, Solitaire has become more and more accessible and inclusive.
+With creative new variants, online platforms, and digital versions offering tonnes of additional features, there’s something for everyone now.

 Final Thoughts – Summing Up Why We Play